sighupio/fury-kubernetes-dr/modules/eks-velero/README.md

 # EKS Velero

+> ⚠️ This module is now deprecated in favor of [`aws-velero`](https://github.com/sighupio/fury-kubernetes-dr/tree/master/modules/aws-velero)

 This terraform module provides an easy way to generate Velero required cloud resources (S3 and IAM) to backup Kubernetes objects and trigger volume snapshots.